-The exact shape and evolution of the main sequence is still widely discussed in the literature, with many studies presenting somewhat different perspectives.
-The sources of the discrepancies are many, including the assumed Initial Mass Function (IMF), stellar population synthesis (SPS) modeling, star formation histories (SFHs), dust extinction curves, etc. Most importantly, different techniques used for the estimation of the total SFRs can affect the results significantly.
+The exact shape and evolution of the MS is still widely discussed in the literature, with many studies presenting somewhat different perspectives.
+The sources of the discrepancies are many, including the assumed initial mass function (IMF), stellar population synthesis modeling, star formation histories (SFHs), and dust extinction curves.
+Most importantly, different techniques used for the estimation of the total SFRs can affect the results significantly.
 Since part of the UV emission coming from young stars gets absorbed by the interstellar dust, it is crucial to be able to properly quantify this effect.
 Measuring the dust attenuation from the rest-frame UV/optical data alone produces very uncertain results, because of the degeneracy between the age (different SFHs) and reddening (different metallicities, extinction curves).
-The advent of the {\it Herschel} Space Observatory \citep{Pilbratt_2010} allowed for the direct detection of the energy being re-emitted by dust in the far-IR and, therefore, more reliable determination of the total (UV+IR) SFRs.
-However, since {\it Herschel} far-IR data suffers from relatively low resolution, only the most IR-luminous sources can be detected at high redshifts and, hence, samples of star-forming galaxies studied with {\it Herschel} tend to be incomplete, often biasing the results towards large values of the SFRs. \citet{Speagle_2014} and, more recently, \citet{Popesso_2023} compiled various studies in the literature in order to convert them to the same absolute calibrations in an attempt to solve some of the issues listed above.
-While they carefully address all the inconsistencies caused by different modelling assumptions, the uncertainties associated with the various total SFR indicators, as well as the completeness of samples compiled, remain a concern.
+The advent of the {\it Herschel} Space Observatory \citep{Pilbratt_2010} allowed for the direct detection of the energy being re-emitted by dust in the far-infrared (FIR), and therefore a more reliable determination of the total (UV+IR) SFRs.
+However, since {\it Herschel} FIR data suffers from a relatively low resolution, only the most IR-luminous sources can be detected at high redshifts, and hence samples of SFGs studied with {\it Herschel} tend to be incomplete, often biasing the results toward large values of the SFRs. \citet{Speagle_2014} and, more recently, \citet{Popesso_2023} compiled various studies in the literature in order to convert them to the same absolute calibrations in an attempt to solve some of the issues listed above.
+While they carefully address all the inconsistencies caused by different modeling assumptions, the uncertainties associated with the various total SFR indicators, as well as the completeness of samples compiled, remain a concern.